rickardlindberg/rickardlindberg.me/writing/output-tracking-vs-mocks/index.markdown

 Here are two scenarios that would be useful to test:

-* When the application is called with `["save", "message"]`, then `git commit -a -m message` is called.
+* When the application is called with `["save", "message"]`, then git commit is performed.

-* When the application is called with `["share"]`, then `git push` is called.
+* When the application is called with `["share"]`, then git push is performed.

 In order to write those test, we need a way to control the outside world to simulate that a given set of command line arguments are present.
-We also need a way to observe what commands would be run (if we were not using the null-version).
+We also need a way to observe what commands were run.

-We can solve the first part by passing command line arguments to simulate to `create_null`.
+We can solve the first part by passing simulated command line arguments to `create_null`.
 The test then becomes this:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="sd">&quot;&quot;&quot;</span>